1. General basics

 - In classic ZX mode, click Import Image and select a JPG/PNG file — or switch the screen mode from Next Layer 2 to Classic ZX Spectrum.
 A conversion dialog opens.

-- The dialog shows a live preview with the source image on top and the converted ZX result below.
+- The dialog shows a live preview with the source image on the left (Source) and the converted ZX result on the right (Result).
 Both update automatically as you change any setting.

 - Choose the conversion method: Direct for speed and clean solid areas, or Dithering (Ordered Bayer) for photos and complex graphics where gradients matter.